 Keyword Туре Description Description String Line that can be used to describe the geometry file.
 Opt.
-GPSPosition1 3 Reals Position of the 1st GPS device on the frame.
-All device positions are described in X, Y and Z [m] with origin at the center of the transmitter coil and with z positive downward.
-For VTEM the corrections based on the device positions usually have been done before the import of the data, so to avoid doing them a second time, all devices other than receiver are falsely placed at origin.
+DataType String Here the keyworkd GroundTEM is used to control what the importer should look for in the geometry file.
+The coordinate system is for instance using a different device position origin for GroundTEM than it is for airborne systems.
 Req.
-AltimeterPosition1 3 Reals Position of the 1st altimeter on the frame.
+GPSPosition1 3 Reals Position of the 1 st GPS device on the frame.
+All device positions are described in X, Y and Z [m] with origin on the ground at the center of the transmitter coil and with z positive downward.
 Req.
-InclinometerPosition1 3 Reals Position of the 1st Inclinometer on the frame.
-Req.
+GPSPosition1 is used to correct the recorded GPS positions for the x,y displacement from origin at the center of the transmitter as part of the processing.
+If this correction already has been done to the import file values, it is necessary to use a false "at the center of the transmitter" device position here.
+The z coordinate of GPSPosition1 is not used.

 RxCoilPosition1 3 Reals Position of the Z receiver coil on the frame.
 Req.
+TxCoilPosition1 3 Reals Position of the transmitter coil on the frame.
+Req.
+Per definition its x and y coordinates will be zero.

-The device positions should be confirmed, but they are normally not changed for different VTEM systems.
+The GPSPosition1, RxCoilPosition1 and TxCoilPosition1 may need to be updated, but they are often not changed much for a given GroundTEM system.